List of In Another World with My Smartphone characters: Kingdom of Lestia

 He is Galen's grandson, Hildegard's older brother, and Reid and Esther's elder son.
 He is current king of Lestia after the abdication ceremony by knighting him with a sacred Holy Sword of Lestia (Recovery Blade) which was broken after his sister's knighting, so they cannot have the ceremony without it, even the greatest blacksmith can never restoring because of the blade's material.
 They have no choice but prepare a fake sword and they didn't made one yet.
 But luckily, Touya manages to fixed it with his magic.
 Now the blade has been restored to its original condition, the ceremony for Reinhard's abdication has proceed as planned.
 He is happily married to Sophia and expecting their first child named Beatrice.
 He has formed good terms with Touya and Cloud, especially as they approach to helping each other getting Cloud together with Princess Lucienne.

 Refreese Imperium

 One of the major countries in the world.
-It is amongst of those countries that already forms good terms with its neigbouring kingdom of Belfast south east of it.
+It is amongst of those countries that already forms good terms with its neighbouring kingdom of Belfast south east of it.
 Linze and Elze's uncle, aunt, and cousins live here.